PRIZE CATEGORIES

 Prize: $2,500

-This award is for a journalist who excels in new ways of executing the craft of journalism.
-This leader abhors traditional techniques and seeks ways to investigate or tell stories differently.
+This award is for work that exemplifies new ways of executing the craft of journalism that will engage audiences and expand the work's impact and reach.
 This can mean everything from executing a novel methodology or using new visual techniques combining multiple story elements to approaching a subject in a groundbreaking way.
 Work should be seen as a bold new approach instead of iterating on industry best practices.
 The award is sponsored by The New York Times.